 The folks at GDU just unveiled a new drone, the O2.
 A compact machine with 3-axis gimbal and one of the most portable designs we’ve seen to date.
 The propeller arms slide into the drone, protecting the propellers, then the remote control attaches to the drone itself, hiding the sensitive bits of both machines in between the two.
 We are impressed with this compact machine, can’t wait to get our hands on a review unit to see what it’s got.

-DJI Mavic Pro – the ‘just right’ drone
+DJI Mavic Pro – Compact and large all at the same time

 From our best drones available today list